Keio University

 Law School Professor

 In Japan, laws and judicial precedents have never provided a clear definition of national security.
-In the United States, there is an example from a 1971 Supreme Court ruling where Justice Black stated that "security is a broad, vague, generality."
+In the United States, an example can be found in a 1971 Supreme Court ruling where Justice Black stated that "security is a broad, vague generality."

-This trial was the famous Pentagon Papers case, which was also made into a movie.
-It was a case in which the federal government sued newspapers to seek an injunction against the publication of secret documents regarding the Vietnam War prepared by the Department of Defense, citing national security as the reason.
+This case is the famous Pentagon Papers case, which was also made into a movie.
+It involved the federal government seeking an injunction against newspapers to prevent the publication of secret documents regarding the Vietnam War prepared by the Department of Defense, citing national security reasons.

-The concept of human security includes food security, which the report defined as ensuring that everyone has physical and economic access to basic food at all times.
+The concept of human security includes food security, which the report defined as ensuring that all people at all times have both physical and economic access to basic food.
 In Japan, Article 2, Paragraph 1 of the "Food, Agriculture and Rural Areas Basic Act" enacted in 1999 also stipulates that a stable supply of high-quality food must be provided at reasonable prices.

-Traditionally, discussions on food safety centered on measures against contaminants in food.
+Traditionally, discussions regarding food safety focused primarily on measures against contaminants in food.
 In this sense, "safety" is the term used.
 However, food security encourages examination from the perspective of "security" rather than just "safety."
-It can be said that food safety has moved beyond quality safety to become a matter of national security.
+It can be said that food safety has moved beyond just quality safety to become a matter of national security.

 A supply chain refers to the series of supply networks from raw materials becoming products to reaching consumers.
-With economic globalization, supply chains have come to include countries with socio-economic systems different from Japan's.
-While this situation poses a risk to the supply chain, it must be said that it is difficult to completely cut off (decouple) non-allied countries from the supply chain.
-Therefore, how to ensure food safety, including the promotion of domestic agriculture, is a crucial issue today.
+With economic globalization, supply chains now include countries with socio-economic systems different from Japan's.
+While this situation poses a risk to the supply chain, it must be said that completely cutting off (decoupling) non-allied countries from the supply chain is difficult.
+Therefore, how to ensure food security, including the promotion of domestic agriculture, is a crucial challenge today.

-Japan formulated its first National Security Strategy in December 2013, establishing basic policies for foreign and defense policies related to security.
+Japan formulated its first National Security Strategy in December 2013, establishing basic policies for foreign and defense policy regarding security.
 Recently, policies regarding economic security are being developed to secure Japan's interests from an economic perspective.
-References to economic security are also expected to be included in the revision of the National Security Strategy scheduled for the end of this year.
+The revision of the National Security Strategy scheduled for the end of this year is also expected to include mentions of economic security.

 The Important Land Use Restriction Act contains provisions for investigating the usage status of designated areas around facilities important for national security and on remote islands near national borders.
-Regarding food security, the usage of farmland and water sources is an issue, but these are not currently covered.
-The Economic Security Promotion Act introduces measures to strengthen supply chain resilience and assumes semiconductors and pharmaceuticals as target materials, but makes no mention of food.
+Regarding food security, the usage of farmland and water sources is an issue, but it is not covered under the current status.
+The Economic Security Promotion Act introduces measures to strengthen supply chain resilience and envisions semiconductors and pharmaceuticals as target materials, but makes no mention of food.

-The supplementary provisions of the Important Land Use Restriction Act stipulate that the status of implementation will be reviewed after five years, and the Economic Security Promotion Act after three years, with necessary measures to be taken based on the results.
-Given that food is closely related to the lives of the people, it seems necessary to take a multifaceted approach not only by improving the food self-sufficiency rate but also from a legal system perspective.
+The supplementary provisions of the Important Land Use Restriction Act state that the implementation status will be reviewed after five years, and the Economic Security Promotion Act after three years, with necessary measures to be taken based on the results.
+Given that food is closely related to the lives of the citizens, it seems necessary to take a multi-faceted approach from a legal system perspective as well, rather than just improving the food self-sufficiency rate.
 Japan's response to food security is likely to begin in earnest from now on.

-If we compare security issues to a computer, they can be described as an essential foundation, much like an operating system.
-To make that foundation solid, it is vital to further promote cooperation between the public and private sectors and to share a sense of security (sense) and a vision of security (vision) as a whole society.
+If we compare national security to a computer, it can be described as an essential foundation, much like an operating system.
+To make that foundation solid, it is vital to further promote cooperation between the public and private sectors and to share a sense of security (sense) and a vision of security (vision) across society as a whole.

 *Affiliations and titles are as of the time of publication.